How To Check if Someone Else is using your Netflix Account

 Will Netflix notify me if someone logs into my account?

 Yes.
-Assuming your email is up-to-date on your account you should receive a notification advising you of a login.
-However, it is important for you to keep this contact information up-to-date.
-If you get a new email address or someone changes the one on your account, you will not receive these notifications.
+Assuming your email is up-to-date on your account, you should receive a notification advising you of a login.
+However, it is important to keep this contact information up-to-date.
+You will not receive notifications if you get a new email address or someone changes the one on your account.

 Will Netflix notify me if someone else is watching?